Skip to Main Content

 The specialists at Riley Children’s Health have extensive experience with all forms of medical treatment and are participating in clinical trials to test new treatments for children.

 Throughout treatment, the child will need to see specialists regularly to monitor progress using such tools as echocardiograms and pulmonary function testing.
-Children with PAH typically need to limit exertion and adhere closely to treatment regimens.
+Children with pulmonary hypertension typically need to limit exertion and adhere closely to treatment regimens.

 Survival rates for pediatric pulmonary hypertension have increased significantly in recent years.
 Complications can arise, however, so it is important to monitor your child’s health carefully and stay in close contact with their care team.